Abaan9350/telegram-automations/README.md

 WEBHOOK_SECRET=your_webhook_secret
 ```

+For Google Sheets integration, configure the required Google credentials according to the project's service configuration.

-> Never commit your `.env` file or API keys to GitHub.
+> Never commit your `.env` file, API keys, or private credentials to GitHub.

 ---